-OUR SCHOOL DOG
+OUR SCHOOL DOGS

-We are very proud to have a school dog.
-Nula is a retired guide dog and a licensed therapy dog who has been on the school staff for some years now.
-Nula is based in Year 4 but spends time in all areas of the school, listening to readers, listening to class stories, leading Dog Walking Club and generally being a friend to us all.
-Girls who have previously been timid with dogs have all found this caution subside when they get to know Nula.
-We value Nula's presence around the school, enabling the pupils to spend time with a lovely animal with the softest of temperaments and adding another dimension to all of our well-being.
-Everyone needs an animal to cuddle from time to time!
+We are very proud to have two school dogs.
+Nula is a retired guide dog and a licensed therapy dog who has been on the school staff for a number of years now.
+Nula is based in Year 4 but spends time in all areas of the school, listening to readers and class stories, leading Dog Walking Club and generally being a friend to us all.
+Gracie is the newest canine member of our team and will often be found in the office helping Mrs Lavis with her jobs!
+Girls who have previously been timid with dogs have all found this caution subside when they get to know them.
+We value their presence around the school, enabling the pupils to spend time with lovely animals with the softest of temperaments and adding another dimension to all of our wellbeing.